The History of Cowes Yacht Haven

 Cowes Marina has changed hands twice in recent history, firstly becoming Ancasta Marina and secondly Cowes Yacht Haven, part of the Cowes Town Waterfront Trust.

-The onshore life of Cowes Yacht Haven during the Summer months includes the construction of a huge bar and performance stage for the Cowes Week Regatta.
-This becomes a central attraction of the town with live bands playing in the afternoons and evenings.
-There is a shopping village around the central area of the marina and corporate hospitality marquees cover the rest of the yard.
-Amazingly during Cowes Week, despite the huge numbers of yachtsmen and spectators that gather daily, the marina boat services continue as usual.
+The onshore life of Cowes Yacht Haven during the Summer months includes the construction of a regatta village and stage for Cowes Week Regatta.
+Cowes Yacht Haven becomes a central attraction of the town with live bands playing in the afternoons and evenings.
+There are shopping opportunities and corporate hospitality marquees in the main boatyard.
+Amazingly during Cowes Week, despite the large numbers of yachtsmen and spectators that gather daily, the marina boat services continue as usual.